bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 <a href='#embedded-checkout_embedded-checkout' aria-hidden='true' class='block-anchor'  id='embedded-checkout_embedded-checkout'><i aria-hidden='true' class='linkify icon'></i></a>

-Embedded Checkout lets you place BigCommerce’s checkout into any website.
+Embedded Checkout lets you place BigCommerce’s checkout onto any website.
 You can create a seamless conversion experience that allows shoppers to remain on your external website through the lifecycle of checkout, while syncing order information to the BigCommerce Control Panel.
 You can see this in action within the BigCommerce for WordPress plugin, which uses the same process described here as a checkout option for merchants.
 View more information on the plugin [here](https://developer.bigcommerce.com/bigcommerce-for-wordpress/getting-started/introduction).

 <a href='#embedded-checkout_initial-setup' aria-hidden='true' class='block-anchor'  id='embedded-checkout_initial-setup'><i aria-hidden='true' class='linkify icon'></i></a>